r-hub/blog/content/post/2024-02-28-keyring/index.md

 tags:
 - package development
 output: hugodown::hugo_document
-rmd_hash: 87bbdc1706980f5a
+rmd_hash: e179edd285d1d9ca

 ---

 Does your package need the user to provide secrets, like API tokens, to work?
-Have you considered telling your package users about the keyring package, or even forcing them to use them for using your package?
+Have you considered telling your package users about the keyring package, or even forcing them to use it?

 The [keyring](https://keyring.r-lib.org/) package maintained by Gábor Csárdi is a package that accesses the **system credential store** from R: each operating system has a special place for storing secrets securely, that keyring knows how to interact with.
 The credential store can hold several **keyrings**, each **keyring** can be protected by a specific password and can hold several **keys** which are the **secrets**.